fimo [options] <motifs> <database>

 The --text option will limit output to plain text sent to the standard output.
 This will disable the calculation and printing of q-values.

-The score reported in the GFF output is
+The score reported in the GFF3 output is

 The HTML and plain text output contain the following columns: